guruxp/CrossTenantMailboxMigrationValidation/README.md

 ### CheckOrgs
 This will allow you to perform the checks for the source and target organizations.
 More specifically the organization relationship on both tenants, the migration endpoint on target tenant and the existence of the AAD application needed.

+### SDP
+This will collect all the relevant information for troubleshooting from both tenants and be able to send it to Microsoft Support in case of needed.

 ## EXAMPLES
 ### EXAMPLE 1